edwinaulian/Angular-Employee-Management/README.md

 2. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-3. Run `json-server --watch db.json` for a json server for REST API in localhost for get 100> Dummy data if port is exsit / running you can run in another port. like this Run `json-server --watch db.json --port 3001`
+3. Run  `npm run server` or `json-server --watch db.json` for a json server for REST API in localhost for get 100> Dummy data if port is exsit / running you can run in another port. like this Run `json-server --watch db.json --port 3001`